5 Tiny Bugs In Dishwashers – Identify And Eliminate Them

 1. Remove the bottom rack of the dishwasher.

-2. Spot the dishwasher filter over the dishwasher drain and wipe off any debris on the dishwasher filter with a cloth wet with a disinfectant
+2. Spot the dishwasher drain filter over the dishwasher drain and wipe off any debris on the dishwasher filter with a cloth wet with a disinfectant

 3. Unscrew the dishwasher filter.
 Refer to your dishwasher’s user manual to find out how to unscrew and remove the dishwasher filter.